t4d-classes/javascript-typescript_08102020/demo-app/exercises/exercise-1.md

 2. Create an array of three elements for each type (a total of two arrays).

 3. Create a function similar to myMap named myForEach.
-When the myForEach function runs, it simplies runs the passed function for each item in the passed in array.
+When the myForEach function runs, it simply runs the passed function for each item in the passed in array.
 Similar to the JavaScript example below.

 ```javascript
 const nums = [1,2,3,4,5];